 • The financial consequence for the spouse who has primary care of any children of the relationship following separation.

 • Whether a spouse needs spousal support for basic needs in order to make ends meet.

 However a spouse is not automatically entitled to spousal support and maintaining your lifestyle is not guaranteed.
 Child support will always be considered paramount and more important, ranking ahead of spousal support in the court’s priority.

 Our Saskatoon spousal support lawyers’ goal is to provide you the best legal arguments in your pursuit of a sufficient means of support by demonstrating to the court how your needs and rights will be impacted and affected by the divorce or separation.

-For assistance in understanding more about how spousal support works, when spousal support is appropriate and how spousal support payments are calculated, call us today for a free consultation at 306-653-7777 and one of our experienced Saskatoon spousal support lawyers will be happy to assist you.
+For assistance in understanding more about how spousal support works, when spousal support is appropriate and how spousal support payments are calculated, call us today at 306-653-7777 and one of our experienced Saskatoon spousal support lawyers will be happy to assist you.

 SASKATOON SPOUSAL SUPPORT LAWYERS – CAN I GET SPOUSAL SUPPORT?

 After seeking a divorce or separation, many former couples would like to receive some sort of spousal support.
 You may require a Saskatoon spousal support lawyer if you are going through a divorce or separation that involves a significant difference in income between yourself and your ex-partner.

 The underlying aim or guiding principle of the courts when considering an application to award spousal support is the intention to reduce the economic harms, which may often affect the spouse who earns less, when a marriage relationship ends.